bitbybyte/fantiadl/README.md

   -q, --quiet           suppress output
-  -v, --version         show program's version number and exit --db DB_PATH          database to track post download state
+  -v, --version         show program's version number and exit --db DB_PATH          database to track post download state --db-bypass-post-check
+                        bypass the metadata fetch if post is marked as complete in the database

 download options:
   -i, --ignore-errors   continue on download errors